François César Le Tellier, Marquis of Courtanvaux

-François-César Le Tellier (Paris, 18 February 1718 – Paris, 7 July 1781), was the marquis of Courtanvaux, Count of Tonnerre, Duke of Doudeauville, and a French aristocrat, military officer, and scientist.
+François César Le Tellier, Marquis of Courtanvaux (Paris, 18 February 1718 – Paris, 7 July 1781), was the marquis of Courtanvaux, Count of Tonnerre, Duke of Doudeauville, and a French aristocrat, military officer, and scientist.

 Background and early life

 Le Tellier was born in an aristocratic family, the grand-grandson of Minister François Michel Le Tellier, marquis de Louvois.
 After receiving a basic education he joined the Army.
 In 1733, aged 15, he took part in his first campaign as an aid in the staff of Marshal Louis de Noailles, who was his uncle.
 Promoted to Colonel in 1740, he led the Royal Regiment in the campaigns of Bohemia and Bavaria.

 Scientific career

 In 1745, Le Tellier left the Army for health reasons.
 After a few years, he associated with Madame de Pompadour in an effort to revigorate dancing at the Court, from 1745 to 1754.
 He also grew interested in natural history, chemistry, geography, physics, mechanics and astronomy.

 He gave his son, Charles François César Le Tellier, a thorough education, which earned him an honorary seat at the Academy of Sciences.